-We are pleased to announce that our 2021 Direct Services Grant Program (DSGP) is now open!
+We are pleased to announce that our 2023 Direct Services Grant Program (DSGP) is now open!
 Applications will be accepted through 5:00 PM EST on Monday, April 3.

 - We’ve also created a List of Narrative Application Questions for applicants who prefer to have this information on hand before beginning an application.

 - Please save your work often by clicking the “Save and Next” button at the bottom of each page.
 Web applications CAN and DO time out after a period of non-use.
 We also encourage applicants to cut and paste their narrative responses from a word processing application (Word, Google Docs, etc.) to ensure work isn’t lost should there be an internet connectivity glitch.

 For one-time access to start a NEW DSGP application, please click here.